-Interface tissue engineering is a recently emerged approach which aims at a full reconstruction of the gradients present in the body.
-Hard-soft tissue interfaces, such as bone-tendon, bone-ligament, and bone-cartilage junctions, are characterized by complex architectures, with a gradual transition of mechanical, biological and chemical properties.
+Interface tissue engineering is a recently emerged approach that aims at a full reconstruction of the gradients present in the body.
+Hard-soft tissue interfaces, such as bone-tendon, bone-ligament, and bone-cartilage junctions, are characterized by complex architectures, with a gradual transition of mechanical, biological, and chemical properties.
 Regeneration of these highly organized structures is extremely difficult and there is currently a lack of material systems that can closely mimic native gradients.

 This project will lead to the development of next-generation multifactorial, bio-instructive, customizable mimics of hard-soft tissue interfaces, ultimately contributing to the improvement of clinical outcomes of junction zone regeneration.

 NCN (OPUS grant no. 2020/37/B/ST5/00743)